magnetar-io/strange_matter_specification/README.md

 ---

-### Clash Detection Example  - More than the Sum of its parts….
+### Clash Detection Example

+One of the reasons for Strange Matter to exist is to connect workflows that can't be joined today.
+Clash detection is a perfect demonstration where the data itself can't communicate the updates; we must rely on human written notes and instructions.
+Additionally, because this process happens outside of the data it's challenging to reason why changes happened.

 There are two main patterns for clash detection.
 Whether it’s standards-based using BCF or a custom schema to track issues, they all do something like this.